juliantoyeo/42snow_crash/level06/Ressources/README.md

 In `level06` we found 2 files this time, an executable `level06` with `s(SUID)` permission and `level06.php`

-Both files owner is `flag06` and with the `s` permission, we could potentially run the executable as that user and exploit it into calling `getflag` for this level
+Both files owner is `flag06` and `level06` has the `s(SUID)` permission, we could potentially run the executable as that user and exploit it into calling `getflag` for this level

 ![alt text](./screenshot/image2.png)